 Will the children do best living primarily with one parent, or would it be best if they lived with each parent an equal amount of time?
 How will decisions be made about their education, medical care, activities and more?
 What will happen if a parent needs to relocate?
-These are just a few of the questions that need to be addressed, yet no answer is right for every family.
+These are just a few of the questions that need to be addressed, and the answers will be different in each family.

 How Child Custody and Parenting Agreements Work

-Regardless of whether you were married to the other parent or not, once you are no longer in a relationship together, you need the legal protection of a written custody and parenting plan to clearly define each parent’s rights and responsibilities.
+Regardless of whether you were married to the other parent, once you are no longer in a relationship together, you need the legal protection of a written custody and parenting plan to clearly define each parent’s rights and responsibilities.
 When parents are not able to reach an agreement on the essential issues, a court will end up making the decisions for them, and the results may not be desirable for anyone in the family.